makeratplay/OnAirSign/README.md

 # OnAirSign

-This is the Ardunio code for the on air sign I created that can be controlled via Amazon Echo via a ESP32 mircocontroll.
+This is the Arduino code for the on air sign I created that can be controlled via Amazon Echo via a ESP32 microcontroller.

 ![](http://www.makeratplay.com/assets/img/portfolio/thumbnails/43.jpg)